Featured Posts

 A popular culture timeline of the rise (and fall)

-From ‘sexy’ on ‘Marlboro Man’ Tom Selleck within the Eighties to ‘subversive’ at Art School’s AW20 show “Nice wig Janice, what’s it made from?”…“Your mum’s chest hair!”
+“Nice wig Janice, what’s it manufactured from?”…“Your mum’s chest hair!”
 This iconic one-liner (from the now-canonical 2004 film, Mean Girls) is indicative of just how far chest hair, be it your mum’s or your individual, is loaded with cultural connotation.
-Relating to body hair, a type of ‘all or nothing’ politics abounds and chest hair is not any different.
-In fact, there was a time when humans were completely covered in body hair but, as our ape-adjacent ancestors migrated to warmer climes, and eventually indoors, we began to shed this coating through a technique of natural selection....
+In terms of body hair, a sort of ‘all or nothing’ politics abounds and chest hair is not any different.
+In fact, there was a time when humans were completely covered in body hair but, as our ape-adjacent ancestors migrated to warmer climes, and eventually indoors, we began to shed this coating through a technique of natural selection.
+Over time, any body hair that did remain became encoded in deep sociocultural associations.
+Due to chest hair’s correlation to higher levels of testosterone,...